 “We understand that resuming face-to-face instruction cannot occur in a vacuum; each of our campuses is a complex ecosystem with regular engagement with their respective surrounding communities,” Johnson said.

 To reopen SUNY campuses, specific requirements must be met from a checklist developed by the task force.
 These requirements will also be monitored by a “risk wheel” that will solely use data to ensure the safety of students and faculty.
 Stony Brook University has informed students that a decision on opening the campus to residential learning will be developed no later than June 30.

 The number of COVID-19 cases in NY has decreased along with the number of deaths and hospitalizations.
 However, similar to the SUNY philosophy, Cuomo is only relying on data in regards to reopening.
-Cuomo is also depending on Google CEO Eric Shmidt and former Microsoft CEO Bill Gates to help create a “reimagined” school system for NY.
+Cuomo is also depending on former Google CEO Eric Schmidt and former Microsoft CEO Bill Gates to help create a “reimagined” school system for NY.

 “Like everything else, when we do reopen schools it’s not just about reopening as they were before, it’s about building back even better than before,” Cuomo said in a press release.

 Johnson will send further information to the SUNY community when available.